 Select Require 2-Step Authentication.

-When you sign in to Quick Base with 2-step authentication enabled, Quick Base prompts you to enter the verification code that was sent to your email.
+When you sign in to Quick Base with two-step authentication enabled, Quick Base prompts you to enter the verification code that was sent to your email.

 Enter the code you received via email.
 This is a six-digit alphanumeric code, e.g.:Y7X4QN